 Thank you for your tremendous help and support in working to create bright futures for children everywhere.

 Every gift has the potential to drastically improve an individual’s quality of life.

 Variety Alberta Founders:

-The Alberta Chapter of Variety was formed in Calgary Alberta in 1982 by Colleen Klein and former broadcasting legend Ed Whalen and partner Nomi, along with philanthropic members of the community to help Alberta’s disabled children and their families meet the challenges that they were facing.
+The Alberta Chapter of Variety was formed in Calgary Alberta in 1982 by Colleen Klein and former broadcasting legend Ed Whalen and partner Nomi, along with philanthropic members of the community to help children living with disabilities meet the challenges that they were facing.